CobayaSampler/cobaya/docs/example_advanced.rst

 From a Python interpreter
 -------------------------

-Our likelihood will be a Gaussian ring centred at 0 with radius 1.
+Our likelihood will be a gaussian ring centred at 0 with radius 1.
 We define it with the following Python function and add it to the information dictionary like this:

 .. code:: python